Shri2703/StudentSphere/README.md

-#SHCOOL WEBPAGE
-It is done by the html,js, and the backend php
+#SHCOOL WEBPAGE done by the html,js, and the backend php
  Please have Xammap in your deviec to view this project or have apache and sql .

  this all the basic image's  of website